Table of Contents

 Nothing irritates a cat owner more than when Kitty refuses to use the litter box and poops on a favorite area rug or brand-new couch.

-Check to see if your pet enjoys using the litter boxes after an illness has been ruled out.
+Check if your pet enjoys using the litter boxes after an illness has been ruled out.
 By experimenting with several types of litter, find out whether your pet has a preferred brand.

 Scoop the box daily and be meticulous in keeping it tidy.
 Consider moving the litter box to a more peaceful area (away from noisy appliances) or a simpler place for your cat to access.